daemonraco/toobasic/docs/routes.md

 means they must be exact matches.
 The third piece is a little more tricky and it's considered a _parameter_.

-Now, a _parameter_ is not a piece of url it has to be check, in fact is a piece that has to be transformed into a url query's parameter.
+Now, a _parameter_ is not a piece of url that has to be check, in fact is a piece that has to be transformed into a url query's parameter.
 In our example, when we say `:id:` we are saying the piece is a parameter (that's the meaning of those colons) and it's name will be __id__.